santagoy/san-tagoy-xyz/content/games/southern-sky/progression.md

 {{< /expand >}}
 Roll and add to your maximum HP.

 You need Experience Points (XP) to level-up.
 Use them to buy the next level for your character.
+You retain all unspent XP.

 Multiply every succeeding level by 300 to see the cost for its level-up.
 600 XP for Level 2, 900 for Level 3, 1200 for Level 4, and so on and so forth until level 10 (for 3000 XP).

-## Earning XP
+## Earning XP [^2]

 Achieve any of the following glories.
-Most glories grant 500 XP, while others are worth double.
+Most glories grant 600 XP, while others are worth double.
 Some grant XP each time your perform them while others only grant XP once.

 {{< expand "Glories for XP">}}
 1. Win a tournament (each time)